-The sample "Voicemail Example" flow is set up to forward to a extension and based on the receiving side not answering the call it will go to voicemail.
+The sample "Voicemail Example" flow is set up to forward to an extension, and based on the receiving side; the call not being answered will redirect it to voicemail.

-In order for the voicemail recorder to work you will need to set up the "ForwardBridge", which lets you set the extension to forward to before routing to voicemail.
+For the voicemail recorder to work, you will need to set up the "ForwardBridge," which will let you set the extension to forward to before routing to voicemail.

-To edit your forwarding options please click the "ForwardBridge" widget, then edit the "Extension To Call" field.
+To edit your forwarding options, please click the "ForwardBridge" widget, then edit the "Extension To Call" field.

 Setup recording options

-Most voicemail recorders begin with a prompt and allow the caller to record a message until the caller either presses a terminating key, hangs up, or a noticable silence condition is met.
+Most voicemail recorders begin with a prompt and allow the caller to record a message until the caller either presses a terminating key, hangs up, or a noticeable silence condition is met.

-To modify the options for your recording please click the "RecordingVoicemail" cell.
+To modify the options for your recording, please click the "RecordingVoicemail" cell.

 Setup voicemail on a DID